RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/database-recovery.md

     - To recover all of the databases, run: `rladmin recover all`
     - To recover a single databases, run: `rladmin recover db <database_id|name>`
+    - To recover only the database configuration without the data (in case AOF or snapshot files aren't available), run: `recover db only_configuration <db_name>`

     All databases are recovered with the same data that they had in the old cluster.
     The data is recovered from the persistence files located in the persistent storage drives